OpenLHS/Distrib_analysis/cox_regression/Cox_model/README.md

 1. Navigate to the folder `pooled_solution`.
 2. Open the file `Solution.R`.
 It should then appear in `R`.
+3. Since we want to use the classic variance estimation, we need to make sure that all manual parameters of the coordination `R` file (`Solution.R`) are set properly.
+In the header section of the file, make sure that the variable `robust_flag` is set to `FALSE`.
-3. Select all the code and click `run`.
+4. Select all the code and click `run`.
-4. The results will be available in the console.
+5. The results will be available in the console.

 ## Instructions to run the examples/algorithm (robust estimation)